LeqiaoP1/CppTestAufgabe/README.md

 Unit tests got compiled by default.

-Some very simple .pgm fiels in "test/data" for testing purpose
+Some very simple .pgm files in "/workspace/test/data" for testing purpose

 Tests binaries will be prefixed with `UT_`.